Ways to Find Out List of All Open Ports in Linux

 $ netstat -lntu

 - Option -u: list the UDP ports

-ss is another tool to investigate sockets.
-Which is the best alternative to the netstat command.
-So we can also use the ss tool to list the open ports on the system.
-Use the following command to list the all ports on the system.
+ss is another tool to investigate sockets, this is the best alternative to the netstat command?
+So, we can also use the ss tool to list the open ports on the system.
+Use the following command to list all the ports on the system.

 $ ss -lntu